-Community centres, children's and family centres, libraries and schools in the local areas are used for targeted, local services both for education and employment support.
+Community centres, family centres, libraries and schools in the local areas are used for targeted, local services both for education and employment support.
 Planning also considers the number of free school meals in an area, illustrating where more families in need are located.
+Areas shaded in red and orange are those with the highest numbers.